jonathanpassoni/OACS/README.md

 # OACS
 **Optimal Self-Adaptive Control Strategy for dynamic resource allocation**

-This project presents part of the work developed from a collaboration between NACAD - the High Performance Computing Center (@ the Federal University of Rio de Janeiro) and the R&D Center of Dell-EMC.
+This repository presents the final work developed in a collaborative project between the R&D Center of Dell-EMC and NACAD - the High Performance Computing Center (@ the Federal University of Rio de Janeiro).

-Requiring as input only the expected execution time for an application, the OACS allows the resource allocation to provide the right amount of resources (# of cores) to satisfy such requirement.
+Requiring as input only the expected execution time for an application, the OACS allows the resource allocation to provide the right amount of resources (# of cores) to satisfy such specification.

 No data about the workload is required.
-The solution implemented in this work embodies an online estimator that identifies all essential parameters.
+The solution implemented embodies an online estimator that identifies all essential parameters.

 ## Directory structure